PitchConnect/match_event_assistant/ISSUES.md

 - Clarify onboarding steps for new contributors.
 - Ensure all features and modules are documented.

-## 4. Improve Test Coverage and Quality Assurance
+## [CLOSED 2025-07-27] 4.
+Improve Test Coverage and Quality Assurance
 - [x] All modules and new code are covered by tests.
 - [x] CI passes for all new code.
 - [x] Coverage badge placeholder added to README.md.
 - [x] Next step: Integrate with Codecov or Coveralls for live badge.
+> [CLOSED 2025-07-27 11:36 UTC] All acceptance criteria met.
+See checklist above.
+Issue closed by project coordinator.

 [2025-07-27 12:09 UTC] Checklist complete.
 Acceptance criteria met.
 Coverage badge placeholder present in README.md.
 Next step: Integrate with Codecov or Coveralls for live badge.